wwliao/hprc_release2_variant_calling/README.md

 ## Companion Repository

-Merged callsets are provided via this repository (see the [merged callsets index](https://github.com/wwliao/hprc_release2_variant_calling/blob/main/index_files/merged_callsets.index.csv)), while the workflows used to construct them are described in the companion repository:
+Merged callsets (see [Merged Callsets](#merged-callsets) section) are provided via this repository, while the workflows used to construct them are described in the companion repository:

 https://github.com/wwliao/hprc_release2_graph_variant_benchmarking